agustus9/Cloud-Security-Portfolio/README.md

 ---

-### ✅ Lab 4: Configure external identity providers, including protocols such as SAML & WS-Fed
+### ✅ Lab 4: Assign, classify, and manage users, groups, and app roles for enterprise apps
 - **Objective:** Enforce MFA for selected users.
 - **Steps:**
   1. Enable MFA in Azure AD.